Gibbu/svooltip/src/routes/+page.md

 	Hover me for 1 second
 </button>
 <style lang="scss">

 	@use '../lib/svooltip'; // Include default styling

 	// To change defaults reassign variables like this: @use '../lib/svooltip' with ($bg: red);

+	// Plain old css custom properties still have priority:
+	// @use '../lib/svooltip' as * with ($bg: violet) ;
+	// .svooltip {
+	//	--svooltip-bg: green;
+	// }
+	// This will make the tooltip green.
 </style>
 ```